Members • Fellows • Become A Fellow

 3. Demonstration of evidence of unusual and outstanding contribution or performance in the field of psychotherapy.

-4. Nomination to the category of Fellow by the Society’s Committee on Fellows, such nomination to be conducted in accordance with extant Bylaws and Association Rules of the American Psychological Association.
+6. Nomination to the category of Fellow by the Society’s Committee on Fellows, such nomination to be conducted in accordance with extant Bylaws and Association Rules of the American Psychological Association.

 Contributions may be through any of the following individually or in combination:

-1. Excellence in Practice of Psychotherapy.
-Those who have demonstrated excellence in the practice of psychotherapy which is evident by national standing.
+1. Excellence in Practice of Those who have demonstrated excellence in the practice of psychotherapy which is evident by national standing.
 This can include innovative models or programs of practice, applications of scholarship to programs of practice, publications that impact practice, training, etc.

 2. Teacher/Trainer/Mentor.
-Those who have demonstrated excellence and a national reputation as a teacher, trainer, or mentor of psychotherapists, to include the development of innovative models with a wide ranging impact.
+Those who have demonstrated excellence and a national reputation as a teacher, trainer, or mentor of psychotherapists, to include the development of innovative models with a wide ranging

-3. Scientific Work.
-Documented research in the area of psychotherapy or related areas that impact the practice of psychotherapy such as neuroscience, psychotherapy process, outcome, training, etc.
+3. Scientific Documented research in the area of psychotherapy or related areas that impact the practice of psychotherapy such as neuroscience, psychotherapy process, outcome, training, etc.

-4. Theoretical and Treatment Advances.
-Those who have contributed to the field with the development of theory, methods, and techniques of psychotherapy.
+4. Theoretical and Treatment Those who have contributed to the field with the development of theory, methods, and techniques of psychotherapy.

 5. Leadership, Advocacy, Scholarly Application.
-Those who have demonstrated leadership in the advancement of the art, science, and policy of psychotherapy or innovative programs of training, practice or administration.
+Those who have demonstrated leadership in the advancement of the art, science, and policy of psychotherapy or innovative programs of training, practice or

-Evidence of Criteria Used by Nomination Committee
+Evidence Related to Criteria Used by Nomination Committee

 The following are offered as examples of the range of activities that may be considered when being nominated for Fellow but are in no way to be considered exhaustive: